GED Alternatives-What State Has The Easiest GED Test

 You will notice that it’s absolutely worth getting your GED credential as college doors will open up for you, and your professional options will grow as well.

-GED And HiSET Overview
+GED Alternatives – GED And HiSET Overview By State

 To locate a high school equivalency prep facility in your area, just click on your state and then on a major city near you.
-We list all prep sites across the U.S. by cities and their surrounding regions, so if you’ll be checking out the post about a city in your region, you will see all options.
+We list all prep sites across the U.S. by cities and their surrounding regions, so if you’re checking out the post about a city in your region, you will see all options.
 There are also states that use the National External Diploma Program for high school equivalency testing.

-This website also offers totally free online GED/HiSET video lessons.
 Studies have demonstrated that if you want to get optimally prepared for your High School Equivalency Exam, video instruction is one of the most efficient preparation methods, and it will make learning a bit of fun again every once in a while!

 Free GED Prep & Practice Tests

-The GED test can only be taken on a computer, whereas the HiSET is offered both on paper and on a computer (except in New Jersey and West Virginia where only computer-based testing is available).
+The GED test can only be taken on a computer, whereas the HiSET is offered both on paper and on a computer (except in New Jersey and West Virginia, where only computer-based testing is available).